What's my plan?

 Creating exact text-match custom rating categories

-Exact text-match categories use autoscoring to identify specific keywords or phrases and evaluate whether agent responses meet your quality standards.
+Exact text-match categories use autoscoring to identify specific keywords or phrases and evaluate agent responses that meet or do not meet your quality standards.

 Admins and account managers can create exact text-match custom rating categories.

-You can create up to 20 custom AutoQA categories per account.
-If you reach this limit, you must mark an existing category as inactive or delete it before creating a new one.
+You can create a maximum of 20 custom AutoQA categories per account.
+When you reach the limit of 20 active custom rating categories, you must deactivate or delete one before you can create a new category.

 1. In Quality Assurance, click your profile icon in the top-right corner.